Caramelized Apple & Ricotta Crostini

 -

-Top with a tangle of caramelized apples, letting a little syrup drip onto the ricotta because that contrast is the whole point.
+Top each slice with a small pile of caramelized apples, letting some syrup drip onto the ricotta.

 -